 Capital Planning provides planning and programming studies, and assists departments in developing good projects.
 We also support all necessary approval actions, both internally and in conjunction with the State of Idaho policies and procedures; assist in development of project scope for renovation and new construction projects.
-The goal of capital planning is to provide these services through collaborative, comprehensive, and efficient analysis resulting in a clear scope, budget, and schedule to be implemented by Architectural & Engineering Services.
+The goal of capital planning is to provide these services through collaborative, comprehensive, and efficient analysis resulting in a clear scope, budget and schedule to be implemented by Architectural and Engineering Services.

-Capital Planning staff provides support to the Facilities Planning Council (FPC), the decision making committee comprised of executive leadership.
+Capital Planning staff provides support to the Facilities Planning Council (FPC), the decision-making committee comprised of executive leadership.